octobercms/docs/3.x/extend/lists/structures.md

 ---
 # Sorting Records

 October CMS provides features for sorting and reordering database records.
-For behaviors that support structured lists, you can define a **structure** option to enable the feature.
+For behaviors that support structured lists, you can define a **structure** property to enable the feature.
 Various [model traits](../database/traits.md) are used to support reordering including nested sets, simple trees and sortable models.

 ## Configuring a Behavior

-The [List Behavior](../backend/lists.md) and [Relation Behavior](../backend/relations.md) backend behaviors currently support the option to reorder records using the **structure** option in the relevant definition.
+The [List Controller](./list-controller.md) and [Relation Controller](../forms/form-controller.md) backend behaviors currently support the option to reorder records using the **structure** property in the relevant definition.
 When defined, the page displays a list of records with a drag handle allowing them to be sorted and restructured.

 ```yaml
 # ===================================